- The Basics

 - Getting the average of two or more indicator outputs (this require at least two complex data, one for addition, and one for division)

 Custom Dashboard Label

 There is also an option to change the label on the main dashboard.
 This makes it easier to remember and identify dashboards especially if multiple instances are being used in the platform.
-Under the indicator properties, there is a parameter named “appname”.
+Under the expert properties, there is a parameter named “appname”.
 Enter your preferred name for the dashboard under this field and the dashboard will use that as its label (caption).
 On the following screen shot, we specify a custom name under the expert properties window ("EURUSD").